TheRealFixedRules/Bon-Alas-Paradise/index.md

 ## Welcome To Bon Alas Paradise!

-# We have a good community talking about a cat moderator,
+# Our goal is to raise a good community, talking about a wonderful cat moderator!